Dalitz decay of $K^*(892) \rightarrow K \ell^+\ell^-$: A New Probe for Hadronic Structure and Dark Photon Searches: Branching fraction of

 With the known radiative branching fraction and the masses of the $K^*(892)$, leptons as well as kaons taken from the Particle Data Group (PDG)~\cite{ParticleDataGroup:2024cfk}, our calculation yields the following predictions for both charged and neutral $K^*$ decaying into kaon plus leptonic pair, which are summarized in Table~\ref{t2}, where the uncertainties are from the branching fractions of radiative decays.

 The shape of $d\Gamma/dq^2$ shows a sharp rise near the low-$q^2$ threshold (especially for electrons).
-This structure is a clear prediction of the VMD model and its experimental verification would be a significant test of the framework for strange mesons.
-Comparing our predicted spectra and branching fractions with future experimental data will either validate the VMD approach for this transition or point towards necessary refinements, such as including contributions from other vector resonances ($\omega$ or $\phi$) or applying other theoretical models ($e.g.$, dispersive approach).
+This structure is a clear prediction of the single-pole VMD model and its experimental verification would be a significant test of the framework for strange mesons.
+Comparing our predicted spectra and branching fractions with future experimental data will either validate this approximation for the $K^*K$ transition or point towards necessary refinements, such as including contributions from heavier vector resonances ($\omega$ or $\phi$) in a full multi-resonance VMD treatment, or applying alternative theoretical models ($e.g.$, dispersive approaches).

 The decay channel $J/\psi \to K^*(892) K$, followed by the electromagnetic process $ K^*(892) \to K \ell^+ \ell^- $, offers an intriguing opportunity to search for rare kaon resonance decays at flavor factories.
 The branching fraction for $J/\psi \to K^* K$ is approximately $\mathcal{O}(10^{-3}) $, while the branching fraction for $ K^*(892) \to e^+ e^- K $ is estimated to be $ 10^{-5}$ .
 Therefore, the combined branching fraction for the full chain can be roughly evaluated to be $\mathcal{B}(J/\psi \to K^*(892)K \to K e^+ e^- K) \sim 10^{-8}$.